The Return of the Singularities: Applications of the Smeared Null Energy Condition: Motivation for SNEC

 \subsection{Derivation of SNEC using `pencils'}

 A nice motivation for the field theory version of SNEC comes from an argument due to Jackson Fliss.
-Here we give a quick overview since it motivates the precise version of the bound we will use; details and subtleties will appear in the upcoming work \cite{Fliss:2021un}.
+Here we give a quick overview since it motivates the precise version of the bound we will use; details and subtleties appear in \cite{Fliss:2021gdz}.

 Wall showed \cite{Wall:2011hj} that free field theory in higher-dimensional Minkowski space factorizes on the lightsheet into a collection of 2d theories living on `pencils.'
 More precisely, the null plane is divided into pencils with area $a$.
+The pencils are a null line regularized by a $(d-2)$-dimensional transversal area as shown in Fig.~\ref{fig:pencils}.
+Effectively, they are only one-dimensional objects.
 We assume that $a$ is the smallest scale in the problem; modes with wavelength shorter than $a^{1/(d-2)}$ cannot be excited.